Wolfman475/Wolfman475/README.md

   I dont know what I'm doing here.

-  I guess I'm just having fun trying to figure out what the fuck I life.
+  I guess I'm just having fun trying to figure out what the fuck is life.

   Besides that I don't actually know how to code.